 5 – Make yourself known

 Any business is made up of people.
-Digital marketing not only discloses its services and products, but also takes a step that is considered by many marketing theorists, the fundamental of the 21st century: it allows you to humanize your business.
+Digital marketing not only promotes your services and products, but also takes a step that is considered by many marketing theorists to be fundamental for the 21st century: it allows you to humanize your business.

-If the members of your audience know your company well, identify with what you offer, as well as with the brand, and with your mission, you are more likely to become loyal customers.
+If your audience members know your company well, identify with what you offer, as well as with the brand, and with your mission, they are more likely to convert into loyal customers.

 6- Create a relationship

-Since marketing is a relational process, it is natural that this is an important step also in the digital component.
-If you know your customer and your customer knows you, a relationship is created that should not be overlooked.
+Since marketing is a relational process, it is natural that this is an important step in the digital component as well.
+If you know your customer and your customer knows you, a relationship is created that should not be neglected.

-This relationship is important in terms of communication and image, but it also allows you to implement strategies, such as sales funnels, in which you deepen the relationship with a certain percentage of customers, who will be interested in some of your more premium products or services. , which may not appeal to your entire clientele.
+This relationship is important in terms of communication and image, but it also allows you to implementation of strategies, as sales funnels, in which it deepens the relationship with a certain percentage of customers, who will be interested in some of its products or services of a more premium, which may not appeal to your entire clientele.

-By thinking about your customers as individuals, you open the door for the relationship with each of them to be deepened, with benefits for both parties.
+By thinking of its customers as individuals, it opens the door to deepening the relationship with each one of them, with benefits for both parties.

-It is very likely that your business already has a defined target audience.
-However, if you are not already using digital marketing, it is also likely that that definition is still somewhat limited.
+It is quite likely that your business already has a defined target audience.
+However, if you are not yet using digital marketing, it is also likely that this definition is still somewhat limited.

-Online tools allow you to refine the definition of the target audience and go far beyond demographic characteristics (my product is aimed at young men, between 18 and 24 years old) and explore psychographics (who play extreme sports) to the limit (who regularly buy protein snacks and have seen superhero movies in the last year)
+Online tools allow you to refine the definition of the target audience and go far beyond demographic characteristics (my product is aimed at young men, between 18 and 24 years old) and explore psychographic characteristics (those who practice sports extreme) to the limit (who regularly buy protein snacks and have watched superhero movies in the last year)

 Your customers are already online.
-The digital tools allow you to meet them in the “places” they frequent the most, deepening the relationship and making sure they do not forget that they can count on your business, find it and interact with you easily and at any time.
+Digital tools allow you to meet them in the “places” they most frequent, deepening the relationship and making them not forget that they can count on your business, find you and interact with you easily and at any time.

-In addition, digital allows you to easily reach your potential customers.
+In addition, digital allows you to easily reach out to your potential customers.
 Your loyal clientele is online, and so is your target audience.
-A well-defined strategy will take into account the behavior of each segment of your audience, in order to reach you in a simple and effective way.
+A well-defined strategy will take into account the behaviors of each segment of your audience, to reach them in a simple and effective way.

 9 – Reach a global audience

-There are currently no limits to its reach.
-While with traditional methods, reaching audiences that are geographically distant or less socially accessible is not rewarding, digital tools allow your business to reach where and to whomever it wants.
+There are currently no limits to its range.
+While with traditional methods, reaching audiences that are geographically distant or socially less accessible is not compensatory, digital tools allow your business to reach wherever and whoever you want.

 10 – Adapt your strategy

-As already mentioned, digital marketing provides you with tools to calculate the effectiveness of your marketing efforts.
-By putting these methodologies into practice, you will get to know your effective and potential audiences better, you will know which platforms are most desirable and you will have a good knowledge of the success that your communication and sales strategies will have in each of the efforts undertaken.
+As already mentioned, digital marketing provides you with tools to measure the effectiveness of your marketing efforts.
+By putting these methodologies into practice, you will better understand your effective and potential audiences, you will know which platforms are most desirable and you will have a good understanding of the success that your communication and sales strategies will have in each of the efforts undertaken.

-Therefore, not only is obtaining all this information quick, but so is your ability to adapt.
-It can adapt quickly and easily to data analysis, customer and target audience feedback, as well as the advances of its competitors, in order to implement new and improved strategies based on all the information collected.
+Therefore, not only is obtaining all this information quick, but so is its adaptability.
+It can quickly and easily adapt to data analysis, customer and target audience feedback, as well as the advances of its competitors, in order to implement new and improved strategies based on all the information collected.

 11- Integrate digital with traditional

-Your strategy must be integrated, in order to avoid duplication of efforts or even the transmission of contradictory messages or images about your company.
+Your strategy must be integrated in order to avoid duplicating efforts or even transmitting contradictory messages or images about your company.
 Your communication must be cohesive across all channels used, whether online or offline.

-Each channel allows you to communicate differently and even make known different aspects of your company, but the fundamental message and the value proposition must be precisely the same.
+Each channel allows you to communicate in a different way and even make known different facets of your company, but the fundamental message and value proposition must be precisely the same.
 Take advantage of all the means at your disposal, maintaining the professionalism and solidity that your customers are used to.

 12 – Be competitive

 Your competitors are online and so are your potential customers.
-Not having a strong online presence means losing market share to businesses similar to yours, which have made this investment and will be easily found by those looking for products and services similar to those that your company has to offer.
+Not having a strong online presence means losing market share to businesses similar to yours that have made that investment and will be easily found by anyone looking for products and services similar to what your company has to offer.

-However, in terms of competitiveness, as in traditional marketing, the mere presence in the appropriate channels is not enough to attract customers and get them to interact with you and purchase your products or services.
-Have you watched your competitors online?
+However, in terms of competitiveness, as in traditional marketing, a mere presence on the right channels is not enough to attract customers and get them to interact with you and purchase your products or services.
+Have you peeked at your competitors online?
 What platforms are they on?
 How do you communicate with customers?
-What means do you use to do this?
+What means do they use to do this?
 How can you compete with them?

 There are countless ways to innovate and create a dynamic and participatory online presence that you can explore.

 One of the great advantages of a strong online presence is that customers can come to you in a variety of ways.
-By implementing a digital marketing strategy for your business, in addition to reaching out to customers, it will create paths for even more to come to you.
+By implementing a digital marketing strategy for your business, in addition to meeting customers, you will create ways for even more to come to you.
 There are several methodologies to generate traffic to your website, blog, pages on social networks, etc.

-Another advantage is that, in the online world, there are virtually no geographical barriers or time constraints.
-Even when it is not available in person, your company, products and services can be accessible possibly purchased in a convenient way.
+Another advantage is that, in the online world, there are virtually no geographic barriers or time constraints.
+Even when you are not physically available, your company, products and services can be accessible and possibly purchased conveniently.

 14 – Meet expectations

-There is no better way to be convenient for your customers than to be online.
-If they know that they can find you quickly, communicate with you and purchase your products or services easily, they will feel confident in your company.
+There’s no better way to be convenient for your customers than being online.
+If they know they can find you quickly, communicate with you and purchase your products or services easily, they will feel confident in your company.

 As already mentioned, your target audience is online.
-If a potential customer learns about your business through traditional means, his next step will be to look for it online and, if he doesn’t find it, he can question the legitimacy of your business and choose your competitor.
-The online space allows, in addition to creating close relationships, the establishment of trust.
+If a potential customer finds out about your business through traditional means, their next step will be to look for it online and, if they don’t find it, they may question the legitimacy of your business and choose your competitor.
+The online space allows, in addition to the creation of close relationships, the establishment of trust.

-One of the main marketing issues is positioning.
-It is well known that if you do not position your company so that the desired opinions are created, the public will do it for you.
+One of the main issues in marketing is positioning.
+It is known that if you do not position your company in such a way as to create the desired opinions, the public will do it for you.
 A good online presence projects an image of reliability, modernity and transparency.

-Never before has it been possible to reach audiences so vast and diverse, and in such creative ways.
-However, many of these new ways of doing so
+Never before has it been possible to reach such vast and diverse audiences, and in such creative ways.
+However, many of these new ways of doing this

-Once the importance of online presence is established, it is important to realize that it must be thought and studied in a strategic way.
-This should be appropriate to your area of activity and created according to the image and message you want to convey about your company and in an appealing way to your customers and target audience.
+Having established the importance of an online presence, it is important to realize that it must be thought of and studied strategically.
+This must be appropriate to your area of activity and created according to the image and message you want to convey about your company and in an appealing way for your customers and target audience.

 Your customers are online.
 Your potential audience is online.
 Your competitors too.
 And your business?
-Why aren’t you there yet?
+Why isn’t it there yet?